zazull555/developer-challenge-api/README.md

 * Connects with the API using js / jquery
 * The use of Bootstrap 3/4 for page elements
 * The use of a CSS pre-processing tool like SCSS/LESS
-* Consideration of semantic markup, SEO and accessibility
+* Semantic, accessible markup
+* SEO friendly urls, titles, metadata

 *OR*